-Program personnel funded through this grant, except the Recreational Program Manager, are dedicated 100% to the ACCSP and are full-time employees of the Atlantic States Marine Fisheries Commission.
-Note that personnel associated with the MRIP state conduct and 85% of the Recreational Program Manager are funded under separate authority and not accounted for in this document.
+Program personnel funded through this grant, except the Recreational Team Lead, are dedicated 100% to the ACCSP and are full-time employees of the Atlantic States Marine Fisheries Commission.
+Note that personnel associated with the MRIP state conduct and 85% of the Recreational Team Leader are funded under separate authority and not accounted for in this document.
 Fringe benefits which include health care, vision, dental, annual and sick leave are calculated at 27%.
 ASMFC salaries are kept confidential, thus only totals are displayed.
-In addition an agreement has been put in place with NMFS Highly Migratory Species (HMS) to partially fund the Information Systems Specialist who is responsible for maintaining HMS data feeds.
-Note that the vacant Data Coordinator is a new position required due to the increasing volume of data being managed by the Program.
+Additionally, an agreement has been put in place with NMFS Highly Migratory Species (HMS) to partially fund the Information Systems Specialist responsible for maintaining HMS data feeds.
+The addition of a software development position would transition some contract support for mobile software maintenance to staff role.
+Savings have been incorporated to reflect potential vacancies and lower salaries for new hires replacing long-time employees.
+Every effort is being made to appropriately fill positions as quickly as possible.

+- ACCSP Director Geoff White

-- ACCSP Director vacant (to be filled in 2019)
+- ACCSP Deputy Director Julie DeFilippi Simpson

-- Program Coordinator vacant (to be filled in 2019)
+- Program Assistant Marisa Powell

-- ACCSP IT Manager and Software Developer (100% previously 50%) Edward Martino
+- ACCSP IT Manager and Software Developer Edward Martino

-- Recreational Program Manager (15%) Geoff White
+- Recreational Team Lead (15%) Alex DiJohnson

-- Software Team Leader Karen Holmes
+- Software Team Lead Karen Holmes

-- Senior Fisheries Programmer Nicolas Mwai
+- Senior Software Developer Nicolas Mwai (will be vacant September 1)

+- Software Developer VACANT

-- Data Team Leader Julie Defilippi Simpson
+- Data Team Lead Mike Rinaldi (started July 16, 2021)

-- Information Systems Specialist Jennifer Ni
+- Data Analyst Jennifer Ni

 - Senior Data Coordinator Joseph Myers

 - Senior Data Coordinator Heather Konell

-- Data Coordinator Michael Rinaldi
+- Data Coordinator Vacant

-- Data Coordinator (new) vacant (to be filled in 2019)
+- Data Coordinator Lindsey Aubart (will be vacant September 15)

 Salaries and Wages

-Total Salary \$ 1,067,095
+Total Salary \$ 1,308,231

-Benefits @27% \$ 288,116
+Benefits @27% \$ 353,222

-Total Costs \$ 1,355,211
+Total Costs \$ 1,661,453